Home

 Along with missed opportunities to get better at playing.

-There are times when it is productive to leave a guitar alone for awhile, but that is just to keep the desire up, so that you want to play.
+There are times when it is productive to leave a guitar alone for awhile, but that is just to keep the desire up so that you want to play.

-OK I've made you wait long enough.
+OK, I've made you wait long enough.

-1. Traveler guitar The Traveler guitar company has a line of electric guitars that, when I saw them I was not impressed.
+1. Traveler guitar - The Traveler guitar company has a line of travel electric guitars that, when I saw them I was not impressed.
 They are very different looking guitar built for function first looks second.
 That can be in the eye of the beholder, when you know what these guitars can do, they get to look good really fast.

 Looks can be very deceiving.
 These things are great sounding musical instruments.

 I plugged a mahogany EG-1 into a Line 6 Spider jam and had a blast.
-It was a sassy great sounding guitar with attitudde and a pleasure to play.Now a spider jam is not a portable amp but there are really nice portables out there.
+It was a sassy great sounding guitar with attitude and a pleasure to play.Now a spider jam is not a portable amp but there are really nice portables out there.
 I'm used to a Spider Jam because I own one.
-(They are amazing practice tools.)The feel, the sound, and the fretboard were amazing equal to a full size in sound, fun to play.
+(They are amazing practice tools.)
+The feel, the sound, and the fretboard were amazing equal to a full size in sound, fun to play.

 These things are not really all that cheap they are in the $350 to $500 dollar range. ( I've seen others brands of travel guitars that go for $800 to $1500.)
 Are they worth it?
 Yes.
 If you are looking for great sound.